 In the case of a linear navigation, participants have to navigate from question to question using the next and back buttons.
 As concerns the non-linear navigation, it is also possible to navigate using the displayed navigation tree.

 The author can decide how the questions will be presented to the participants.
 Currently, it is only possible to show either one or all questions of one section on one page (section-based).

 For display on mobile devices, we recommend showing only one question at once.

 In the ONYX Editor, you can decide whether the comment settings are supposed to be applied to the entire test or only to selected sections or individual tasks.

-|Use comments in a test|
+|Use comments in the test|

 To enable the comment function for a test, proceed as follows:

-Use the following CSS statement:
+To do this, use the following CSS statement:

 Save the statement in a CSS file (.css).
 Then add the CSS file to the test content by uploading it as a style sheet file to the Layout settings section in the Options tab.